AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-page.md

 >
 > After the first step is completed, checkout displays the checkout totals and the corresponding side-bar information.

-Refer to the [checkout flow](../express-checkout/onboarding.md) topic for more information on the [!DNL Express Checkout] flow.
+Refer to the [checkout flow](../quick-checkout/onboarding.md) topic for more information on the [!DNL Quick Checkout] flow.